 Source: Created on behalf of IU (2024), based on Tidd & Bessant, 2021.

-Degree of newness
+Degree of Newness

-The degree of an innovation’s newness can broadly differ.
+The degree of an innovation’s newness can vary widely.
 Scholars distinguish between radical and incremental innovations.

 Radical innovations involve a significant and transformative departure from existing products, services, or processes.
 They often create entirely new markets or industries and can render existing technologies or practices obsolete.
 Radical innovations are more likely to disrupt existing markets and industries.
 They introduce new, groundbreaking solutions that challenge the status quo, potentially displacing established competitors.

-Incremental innovations, on the other hand, make small and gradual improvements or enhancements to existing products, services, or processes.
+Incremental innovations, in contrast, make small and gradual improvements or enhancements to existing products, services, or processes.
 They build upon current technologies or practices without fundamentally changing them.

 Incremental innovations tend to be less disruptive.
 They are typically aimed at maintaining or improving the competitive position of existing products or services within established markets.

-Examples of radical innovations are, for example, the introduction of the personal computer in the 1970s, which radically transformed the computing industry.
+An example of a radical innovation is the introduction of the personal computer in the 1970s, which radically transformed the computing industry.
 Today, electric vehicles represent a significant departure from traditional internal combustion engines.

 Examples of incremental innovations are updates to smartphones, such as improved camera capabilities or increased processing power.

 Overall, radical innovations may face slower customer adoption initially, as customers need to adapt to entirely new paradigms.
 It may take time for customers to recognize the value and utility of these innovations.
-Incremental innovations, however, are often easier for customers to adopt since they build on familiar technologies or practices.
-Customers can more easily realize benefits of incremental improvements (Mugge & Dahl, 2013).
+Incremental innovations, in contrast, are often easier for customers to adopt since they build on familiar technologies or practices.
+Customers can more easily realize the benefits of incremental improvements (Mugge & Dahl, 2013).

-Type of newness
+Types of Newness

-Innovations not only differ in the degree of newness.
-There are also various categorizations of innovation types.
+Innovations not only differ in their degree of newness.
+There are other categorizations of innovation types.
 Let’s have a look at the most common types of innovation.

-A product or services innovation implies the development of new or improved products or services (Oke, 2007), for example, the introduction of the iPhone, a new pharmaceutical drug, or a more efficient electric car.
+Product innovations imply the development of a new or improved product (Oke, 2007) – for example, the introduction of the iPhone, a new pharmaceutical drug, or a more efficient electric car.

-Service innovations imply the development of new or improved services to meet customer needs or enhance customer experiences (Oke, 2007), for example, the introduction of online banking services or the launch of streaming platforms like Netflix.
+Service innovations imply the development of new or improved services to meet customer needs or enhance customer experiences (Oke, 2007) – for example, the introduction of online banking services or the launch of streaming platforms like Netflix.

-A process innovation enhances or transforms in the methods, techniques, or systems used to produce goods or deliver services, for example the implementation of lean manufacturing principles, automation in assembly lines, or the adoption of just-in-time inventory management.
+Process innovations enhance or transform the methods, techniques, or systems used to produce goods or deliver services – for example the implementation of lean manufacturing principles, automation in assembly lines, or the adoption of just-in-time inventory management.

-A business model innovation describes an innovation in how a company creates, delivers, and captures value.
-It may involve changes in revenue models, distribution channels, partnerships.
-Or customer segments, for example the shift from selling software as a product to offering it as a subscription service, or the rise of the sharing economy (e.g., Airbnb, Uber) or the introduction of freemium pricing models.
+Business model innovations describe innovations in how a company creates, delivers, and captures value.
+They may involve changes in revenue models, distribution channels, partnerships, or customer segments – for example, the shift from selling software as a product to offering it as a subscription service, the rise of the sharing economy (e.g., Airbnb, Uber), or the introduction of freemium pricing models.

-Technological innovations relate to the development and application of new technologies or scientific discoveries, for example the invention of the internet.
+Technological innovations relate to the development and application of new technologies or scientific discoveries – for example, the invention of the internet.

-Social Innovations address societal challenges, such as poverty, healthcare, education, or social inequality, with a focus on improving the well-being of communicates, for example microfinance initiatives.
+Social innovations address societal challenges, such as poverty, healthcare, education, or social inequality, with a focus on improving the well-being of communities – for example, microfinance initiatives.

-These different types of innovations are only to provide some examples.
-There is a broad variety of different types of innovations such as in the buying market, sales, logistics, or finance.
+These different types of innovation are only to provide some examples.
+There are a wide variety of other types of innovation in other areas, such as purchasing, sales, logistics, or finance.

-As we have now gained an understanding of the term innovation together with an overview of different types of innovations let’s have a look on the meaning of innovation management.
+As we have now gained an understanding of the term innovation together with an overview of the different types of innovation, let’s have a look at the meaning of innovation management.

 Definition of Innovation Management